daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/EC2.md

 - Stopping
 - Terminated (reserved instances will still be billed)

+### Monitoring

+For basic monitoring, Only status check metrics are available in 1-minute periods.
+All other metrics are available in 5-minute periods.

+For detailed monitoring, all metrics, including status check metrics, are available in 1-minute periods.

 ### EC2 instance placements

 - **Cluster placement group**: For applications that need low network latency and high network throughput such as big data and analytics workloads (poor reliability, single point of failure)